 DR International Sales / DR Byen / Emil Holms Kanal 20 / 0999 København C / t +45 3520 3040 / f +45 3520 3969 / email@example.com / www.drsales.dk

 Winner of the Special Jury Award at Los Angeles Film Festival and the Audience Award at CPH:DOX.
-Katrine Philp premiered her last film, the children's documentary 'Home Sweet Home' (2015), at IDFA.
+Katrine Philp previously premiered her film 'Home Sweet Home' (2015) at IDFA.
 Her debut film, 'Dance for Me' (2012), screened at IDFA and was nominated for an Emmy.

 Det Danske Filminstitut registrerer international festivaldeltagelse og priser til danske film,